saucelabs/sauce-docs/docs/mobile-apps/features/camera-image-injection.md

 Below are common use cases ideal for implementing Camera Image Injection in your tests.

-* **Scanning a Check for a Mobile Banking App Deposit**: Many mobile banking apps allow customers to deposit checks using their smartphone.
+* **Scanning a check for a mobile banking app deposit**: Many mobile banking apps allow customers to deposit checks using their smartphone.
 The customer takes and uploads an image of their physical paper check, and the image is then submitted to the bank for processing.
-* **Using a QR Code to Link to an Embedded URL**: QR codes are often used as a way to bridge print media to digital.
+* **Using a QR code to link to an embedded URL**: QR codes are often used as a way to bridge print media to digital.
 Users take a photo with a QR code reader app, the app scans the code and directs them to an embedded URL.
 For use cases that involve scanning barcodes or QR codes, your own application in testing must do the actual image processing.
 Camera Image Injection passes your uploaded image directly to your app as if it came from the device camera; it does not do any processing.
-* **Taking a Selfie for a User Profile Photo**: This could be taking a selfie or uploading a picture for apps that require a user profile photo.
+* **Taking a selfie for a user profile photo**: This could be taking a selfie or uploading a picture for apps that require a user profile photo.
 You can use Camera Image Injection to test image formats and sizes.
-* **Taking an Image to Store or Send via Mobile App**: Whether it’s a social media app or photo sharing, this use case can encompass many different scenarios.
+* **Taking an image to store or send via mobile app**: Whether it’s a social media app or photo sharing, this use case can encompass many different scenarios.
 In its simplest form, it could be taking pictures from the front or back camera to send and/or archive within the app.

 ## Live Testing

-During a live test, you'll be prompted in the UI to upload a photo that will be fed to your app, rather than using your device camera to take the photo.
+During a live test, you'll be prompted in Sauce Labs to upload a photo that will be fed to your app, rather than using your device camera to take the photo.

 1. In Sauce Labs, click **LIVE** and then click **Mobile App**.
-2. On the **App Selection** test page, hover over the test and then click **Settings**.
+2. On the **App Selection** page, hover over the test and then click **Settings**.

   <img src={useBaseUrl('img/live-testing/live-mobile-app-settings-nav.png')} alt="Mobile app settings navigation" width="650"/>